Table of contents

 Try to limit your use of images

-If it takes over 30 seconds to load over a 56k modem (about 1 minute over a 28k modem), you should consider cutting the size down.
+If it takes over 30 seconds to load over a regular modem, you should consider cutting the size down.
+Mobile devices typically have very slow connections, and in several parts of the World, particularly in rural areas, users are stuck with modem connections.
 Remember that several small images take longer to load than one big one because they require more open connections.

 If you are going to write using images, consider using text instead because text takes far less time to load, even if it doesn't look quite so nice.
-What you can do when making menus from images is use just one image behind every link and write the text over the top.
-That way, they only have to load one image and a few words of text.
+You can then use various CSS features (including Web fonts) to make the text look the way you wanted, while significantly reducing the bandwidth required.
+What you can do when making menus from images is use just one image behind every link, and then write the text over the top.
+That way, they only have to load one background image and a few words of text.
 CSS makes this easy.

 If you want to use images so that things will change when you hang the mouse over them, try using the a:hover pseudo-class available with CSS.
 You can use this along with the background image.